Frequently Asked Questions

 2) How old do you have to be to be a bartender in Maryland?

 You do not need to be 21 to serve alcohol in certain cities and counties in Maryland.
-Students between the ages of 18 and 20 will be able to seek employment in Baltimore City, Ocean City, Prince George's, Cecil, Montgomery, Washington, Wicomico, Worchester, Frederick, and Harford counties.
+Students between the ages of 18 and 20 will be able to seek employment in Baltimore City, Ocean City, Prince George's, Cecil, Montgomery, Washington, Wicomico, Worchester, and Frederick.
+(Please always check with the Liquor board in the counties that you will be working in first, as laws and serving age may change)

 3) Do I need a high school diploma or GED to attend the academy?